 Niki Koenig Executive Assistant IICSPhD@gmail.com Niki has been instrumental in the creation of IICS and the approval process for IICS to be licensed by the CIE.
-She is invaluable in the administration of this institution and her unfailing patience and good humor are a source of support to students and faculty alike.

 Elizabeth St. Aubin Administrative Assistant Liz monitors the day-to-day activities of the administrative office and keeps everyone on task.